+Figure 11.
+Schematic mechanism for dimming control using VPPM modulation

-This method is using the pulse width in the pulse-shaping filter following the modulation part of the system, as e.g. in combination with the VPPM modulation Instead of changing the bias current, here the pulse width is adapted according to the dimming level, yielding shorter pulse width for lower light level, for instance.
+This method is using the pulse width control in the pulse-shaping filter following the modulation part of the system, as e.g. in combination with the VPPM modulation shown in Figure 11.
+Instead of changing the bias current, here the pulse width of VPPM symbol is adapted according to the dimming level, yielding shorter pulse width for lower light level, for instance.

 Normative part